josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     def compose(self) -> ComposeResult:
         """
-        In compose we prepare the markdown and we let the MarkdownViewer handle details like a nice automatic table of contents.
+        In compose we prepare the markdown, and we let the MarkdownViewer handle details like a nice automatic table of contents.
         Notice that we call `self.log.info('xxx').
 We use that for debugging when this application is called using 'textual'.